Túpac Katari

 Túpac Katari or Catari (also Túpaj Katari) (c.
-1750 – 13 November 1781), born Julián Apasa Nina, was the indigenous Aymara leader of a major insurrection in colonial-era Upper Peru (now Bolivia), laying siege to La Paz for six months.
+1750 – 13 November 1781), born Julián Apasa Nina, was an indigenous Aymara leader who started a major rebellion in colonial-era Upper Peru (now Bolivia), laying siege to La Paz for six months.
 His wife Bartolina Sisa and his sister Gregoria Apaza participated in the rebellion by his side.
 The rebellion was ultimately put down by Spanish loyalists and Katari was executed by quartering.